Rubo3/pangovkvg/README.md

 ## Notes

 I am reimplementing few functions at a time, everything else is commented out.
+Currently it doesn't compile.

 ## License